pandeysoni/pandeysoni.github.io/content/posts/2019-09-11-how-can-we-use-redis-connect-and-redis-queue-process-in-node-js.md

 **lrange method -**
 We can retrieve list of data from this method, starting index would be 0.

-This will give 1st left value -
+This will give 1st left value, since we have passed end value as 0 -

 ```
 redisClient.lrange('test-key', 0, 0, function (err, reply) {